lawsocsg/bare/clinic-management.md

 (Nearest MRT Station: Potong Pasir)

 Ministry of Manpower Headquarters

-18 Havelock Road
+: 18 Havelock Road
 Singapore 059764

 (Nearest MRT Station: Clarke Quay)

-The general enquiries hotline operates on:
+The general enquiries hotline operates on

-Monday - Friday: 8.30 am to 5.30 pm
+: Monday - Friday: 8.30 am to 5.30 pm

-Saturday: 8.30 am to 1 pm
+: Saturday: 8.30 am to 1 pm

 If you are an employee covered by the Employment Act and wish to lodge a claim against your employer, you can call MOM Contact Centre at 6438